CodeIgniter-TW/CodeIgniter-UserGuide/source/installation/upgrade_300.rst

 ``get_post()`` was doing before.

 ********************************************************************
-Step 15: Update usage of Directory Helper's directory_map() function
+步驟 15: Update usage of Directory Helper's directory_map() function
 ********************************************************************

 In the resulting array, directories now end with a trailing directory separator (i.e. a slash, usually).

 *************************************************************
-Step 16: Update usage of Database Forge's drop_table() method
+步驟 16: Update usage of Database Forge's drop_table() method
 *************************************************************

 Up until now, ``drop_table()`` added an IF EXISTS clause by default or it didn't work